QuBo-Delft/QuBo/README.md

 - Banning users who misbehave from interacting with a board, as well as the option to set up rate limiting.

 - Real-time poll creation.
     - _To add another interactive element to lectures, there is the option to do a live poll in the board, which students can respond to.
-This will help lecturers in taking students’ opinion into account.
+This will help lecturers in taking students’ opinions into account.
 This can also be used to test students’ knowledge._

 - Anonymity mode
     - _The application can be set up to store questions in a completely anonymous way by unlinking them from users and IPs without compromising on functionality via single-use tokens.
 This could be used to make students feel more comfortable when expressing their opinions while giving feedback._